yangnianzu0515/yangnianzu0515.github.io/_pages/about.md

 What's New
 ======
+- 🌟 Our **MoleOOD** is chosen as one of the **Spotlight** presentations on NeurIPS 2022!
-1. 🌟 One paper on molecular representation learning is accepted by NeurIPS 2022!
+- 🌟 One paper on molecular representation learning is accepted by NeurIPS 2022!